 With four two-story-tall Corinthian columns in front, the Harper Fowlkes House (aka Cincinnati House) is hard to miss.
-Its dramatic portico was copied from the Temple of the Winds in Athens, Greece, which I’d guess is why many people consider it to be one of the most unusual homes in the city.
+Its dramatic portico was copied from the Temple of the Winds in Athens, Greece, which I’d guess is why many people consider it to be one of Savannah’s most unusual homes.
 It is now open to the public.

 Chippewa Square was named for the Battle of Chippewa in the War of 1812.
 In the corner of the square is a monument to James Oglethorpe, who founded Georgia in 1735 with the following rules: No hard liquor.
+No Catholics.
 No slaves.
-No Catholics.
 No lawyers.
-As you may have guessed, none of the rules stuck.
-A shame, particularly that last one, haha.
+We’re glad those first three didn’t stick, but it’s rather a shame that last one didn’t, ha-ha.

-For some people though, Chippewa Square’s biggest claim to fame is that this is where Forrest Gump sat while eating his box of chocolates and telling his life story to anyone who would listen.
-(The bench was located on the north edge of Chippewa Square Park, at the corner of Hull and Bull Streets.)
-While the scene was being filmed, they rerouted the normally counterclockwise traffic so that passengers could step off in front of the bench.
-Sorry, guys, but there’s no bench there now.
+For some people, though, Chippewa Square’s biggest claim to fame is that this is where Forrest Gump sat while eating his box of chocolates and telling his life story to anyone who would listen.

 We quickly arrived at Wright Square, the square where the courthouse has always stood.
 A simple granite memorial stands in one corner as a tribute to Tomochichi, chief of the Yamacraw tribe, who became a good friend of General Oglethorpe and offered peace and cooperation with the settlers.
 This was his original grave site, but sadly, his bones were removed in order to erect a statue to William W. Gordon.

-In the center of the square is that statue.
+You can see the statue in the center of the square.
 Gordon brought immense wealth to Savannah by constructing a railroad which brought cotton into Savannah’s wharves from distant plantations.
-(William Gordon was grandfather of Juliette Gordon Low.)
+William Gordon was grandfather of Juliette Gordon Low.